jquintero17/csw-2-fmc-dyn-objects/README.md

 ### csw-inventory-processing.py
 This script is used to fetch data from CSW (Cisco Secure Workload) filters and process the inventory information.
+By default it assumes the API key credentials file is within the same directory with name "api-csw.json".
 ```
 ./csw-inventory-processing.py <cluster> <filter_name> <scope_name>
 ```